caramelomartins/awesome-linters/README.md

 ## Contributing

-For mroe information see CONTRIBUTING document.
+For more information see CONTRIBUTING document.